imvbh/Python-MiniGames/README.md

 Usage:

-Run 'Hangman.py'.
+Run 'Hangman.py'. <br>
-The computer selects a random word, and you have to guess it one letter at a time.
+The computer selects a random word, and you have to guess it one letter at a time. <br>
 You have a limited number of guesses to complete the word.

 # Rock Paper Scissors